-show this help message and exit Path to a config directory to pull .conf files from.
+-h,help show this help message and exit config-dir DIR Path to a config directory to pull \.conf files from.
 This file set is sorted, so as to provide a predictable parse order if individual options are over-ridden.
-The set is parsed after the file(s) specified via previousconfig-file, arguments hence over-ridden options in the directory take precedence.
-Path to a config file to use.
+The set is parsed after the file(s) specified via previousconfig-file, arguments hence over-ridden options in the directory take precedence. config-file PATH Path to a config file to use.
 Multiple config files can be specified, with values in later files taking precedence.
 Defaults to None.